Joint Modeling of Biomarker Cascades Along An Unobserved Disease Progression with Differentiate Covariate Effects: An Application in Alzheimer's Disease: Methodology

 The relationship between covariates and AD disease progression $d_{ij}$ is modeled as

-where $\bZ_{ij}\in\mathbb{R}^q$ denote covariates including demographic variables such as age and risk factors such as ApoE-4 carrier status, and $\balpha\in\mathbb{R}^q$ are coefficients.
+where $\bZ_{ij}\in\mathbb{R}^q$ denotes covariates including demographic variables such as age and risk factors such as ApoE-4 carrier status, and $\balpha\in\mathbb{R}^q$ are coefficients.
 For model identifiability, we fix the location and scale of the latent variable $D_{ij}$ by removing the intercept term in $\balpha$ and setting the variance of $\delta_{ij}$ to be one.
 For the remainder of this paper, we will use lowercase notations to denote the data realization that corresponds to random variables.